 In some rare cases, a part of the transfer might be missing if the bank didn’t report it.
 E.g. income part of transfer not showing up on your credit card account when you pay for it.
 In such cases, Review entries will help you create the missing part, so the transfer can be created.

 Transfers between an automatic and a manual account

 A typical example of this is an ATM withdrawal.
 The transfer will be composed form an expense on the automatic account and an income on the manual account.
 The expense part will be imported automatically from your bank account.
-The income part on your cash account will need to be added manually.
+Toshl automatically detects ATM withdrawals and saves them as transfers to the Cash account.

 Transfers between two manual accounts

 Manual accounts are any accounts where you track the incomes and expenses by entering them through the app.
 You should add the transfers manually there, no automatic matching can be done.

 To add a transfer click “Add transfer” below the list of financial accounts.